 - Many people need to take cognizance of their environment because you still come back home needing to relax at the end of a long and tiring day.
 When your space is free of clutter, it enables you to rest and think, which begs the need for people to invest in their homes and workspaces.

 - To fellow entrepreneurs, I’ll say I don’t think the journey gets easier, but the best thing to do is have a team of people who share your dreams and vision as an entrepreneur so your business can survive without you.
-You don’t have to spend every waking hour stressing about your brand because you know that you have a team that can be there for and grows the brand.
+You don’t have to spend every waking hour stressing about your brand because you know that you have a team that can be there for and grow the brand.

 What will a business registration do for your brand?